Energy in Germany: Wind power

-In March 2023 there were around 28,500 turbines in operation in Germany with a combined capacity of 58.5 GW.
+As of March 2023, there were approximately 28,500 wind turbines in operation in Germany with a combined capacity of 58.5 GW.

-Onshore wind in Germany is expected to reach 115 GW by 2030.
+Onshore wind capacity in Germany is expected to reach 115 GW by 2030.

 Bioenergy

-In October 2016 the German Biomass Research Center (Deutsches Biomasseforschungszentrum) (DBFZ) launched an online biomass atlas for researchers, investors and the interested public.
+In October 2016, the German Biomass Research Center (Deutsches Biomasseforschungszentrum, DBFZ) launched an online biomass atlas for researchers, investors and the interested public.